mlutfy/reporterror/README.md

   at all.
 You also have the option of not getting emails on contribution page redirects (since crawlers can make them rather frequent).

-* Redirects Contribution PCP create pages missing the "component" variable automatically to component=contribute (this was added in CiviCRM 4.1, so crawlers visiting old links would generate a lot of errors).

 To get the latest version of this module:
 https://github.com/mlutfy/ca.bidon.reporterror